parnexcodes/widevine-L3-WEB-DL-Script/README.md

 If not remove the lines which are not in the format above.

 Thanks to u/Own_Western8448 for the original batch script.

-Join my discord server for any questions : https://discord.gg/bHMvnWQuge